torquatos/studiesConcepts/Database_concepts.md

 4 - Relational Database: organised using tables composed by lines and columns.
 The Lines are the registers and the columns are the attributes.

     4.1 To interact with the relational database, we use SQL - Structure Query Language

+    4.2 Most important commands:

+        a.
+DDL - Data Definition Language

+            - CREATE : used to create objects in a database ex.
+CREATE TABLE clients
+            - ALTER: used to modify the structure of the already existing objects ex.
+ALTER TABLE clients ADD COLUMN phone